SAP-samples/teched2023-AD180v/exercises/1_Build_Process_Automation/1_1_spa-academy-salesorder/spa-academy-salesorder.md

 ### Create and configure Order Approval Notification form

 In this step, you will create and design a form which will be sent as notification to the seller if the Sales order is approved.
-Upon the execution of the process, this notification form will be available in the SAP Build Lobby Inbox which will be covered in the later part of the exercise.
+Upon the execution of the process, this notification form will be available in My Inbox which will be covered in the later part of the exercise.

 1. Click on **+** > **Forms** > **New Form**.